willpatterson/HOPSTACK/README.rst

 **General Goals of LASubway:**

 - Remove programming from software pipelining
-- Provide a simple interface and tools working with software pipelines
+- Provide a simple interface and tools for working with software pipelines
 - Create a standard for modular, container-like software pipelines (metros) that run everywhere on Unix-like platforms

 **Planned Features of LASubway:**